ebuchman/blog/content/posts/coins-history.md

 was defined as 1/65 of a marc of fine gold.
 As the ecu au soleil settled for a time at a value of 45 sous tournois (up 2.25x from when an ecu was worth 1 livre, or 20 sous), it inspired a new equivalence for the ecu de marc in terms of the french unit of account.
-Thus it came to be that 1 ecu de marc would be fixed at 45 sous tournois.[^ecu-de-marc]
+Thus it came to be that the exchange bankers set the value of 1 ecu de marc to be equal to 45 sous tournois.[^ecu-de-marc] This value persisted even as the ecu au soleil was cried up over time.

 The ecu de marc served as the basis for the network of exchange by bills, dominated by Italian exchange bankers who facilitated exchange between units of account across Europe.